PetLucy/LunaHR-Linux/README.md

 ### Arch
 1) Clone the repository
 2) Run "makepkg -si" from within the directory
-3) You can find the app in your applicatio launcher or you can run it from any terminal with command "lunahr"
+3) You can find the app in your application launcher or you can run it from any terminal with command "lunahr"<br/>

-*There is no need to keep the downloaded files (other than the unitypackage files) onece you have run the makepkg command*
+*There is no need to keep the downloaded files (other than the unitypackage files) once you have run the makepkg command*

 ### Other distros for now
 1) Download the lunahr.AppImage file from the releases section